swcarpentry/DEPRECATED-boot-camps/python-programming/1_Data_Types.md

 currentList = [-1.0, -0.5, 0.0, 0.5, 1.0]
 ```

-obviously voltageList is of type list:
+We can check the voltageList type (obviously it is of type list):

 ```python
 type(voltageList)